input-output-hk/cardano-docs.iohk.io/_docs/cardano/updating.md

 A confirmed proposal is said to be “adopted” if its `softforkResolutionThreshold` predicate is true for it.
 For each blockchain state, there is exactly one adopted version.
-Blocks are checked honoring the currently adopted version.
+Blocks are checked taking into consideration the currently adopted version.

 ### Download New Version

 In the
 [Pos.Update.Download](https://github.com/input-output-hk/cardano-sl/blob/22360aa45e5dd82d0c87872d8530217fc3d08f4a/src/Pos/Update/Download.hs)
-module, the following algorithms are implemeted.
+module, the following algorithms are implemented.
 Downloaded updates are applied using a tool called [launcher](https://github.com/input-output-hk/cardano-sl/blob/22360aa45e5dd82d0c87872d8530217fc3d08f4a/src/launcher/Main.hs)

 #### Download Confirmed Update

-To download confirmed update, we extract update hash from `ConfirmedProposalState`.
-We extreact it depending on whether or not we're using an installer on given platform.
-If update hash is extracted successfully, the “Download Update by Hash” algorithm to download and save confirmed update is invoked.
+To download a confirmed update, we extract the update hash from `ConfirmedProposalState`.
+We extract it depending on whether or not we're using an installer on given platform.
+If the update hash is extracted successfully, the “Download Update by Hash” algorithm to download and save the confirmed update is invoked.

 #### Download Update by Hash

-To download update by hash, we loop through known update servers trying to download update with given hash using `httpLBS` from HTTP.
+To download an update by hash, we loop through known update servers trying to download the update with given hash using `httpLBS` from HTTP.
 Simple.
 In the end, we will either have the update completely downloaded or server list exhausted and an error reported.